NoodleNope/helping-bot/README.md

 HelpingBot is a public Discord bot that anyone can invite to their Discord server using this link - https://discordapp.com/oauth2/authorize?client_id=429289955983097866&permissions=8&scope=bot

+Information:

+With my bot you can ban, mute and play with a generated economy for your server.
+Everything is stored in my database and you just have to use whatever you want.
+With my bot you can set the channels for using specific commands in.
+For example if you only want your users to be able to use the bots commands in a channel called 'bot-commands' you can type '!setonlychannel #bot-commands' and my bot won't respond to any messages in any other channels.
+If you delete that channel it will get reset, don't worry about that.
+If you want something to be added you can tell me to add it and I will do my best to do it.

 Here is a list of commands:

     - !help #View the commands help menu.